dgraph-io/dgraph/wiki/content/deploy/tls-configuration.md

 +++

 Connections between Dgraph database and its clients can be secured using TLS.
-In addition, current versions of Dgraph secure gRPC communications among Dgraph Alpha and Dgraph Zero server nodes using mutual TLS (mTLS).
-To improve TLS security, only TLS v1.2 cypher suites are now used.
+In addition, Dgraph can now secure gRPC communications between Dgraph Alpha and Dgraph Zero server nodes using mutual TLS (mTLS).
+Dgraph can now also secure communications over the Dgraph Zero `gRPC-external-private` port used by Dgraph's Live Loader and Bulk Loader clients.
+To learn more about the HTTP and gRPC ports used by Dgraph Alpha and Dgraph Zero, see [Ports Usage](ports-usage).
 Password-protected private keys are **not supported**.

+To further improve TLS security, only TLS v1.2 cypher suites that use 128-bit or greater RSA or AES encryption are supported.

-{{% notice "tip" %}}If you're generating encrypted private keys with `openssl`, be sure to specify encryption algorithm explicitly (like `-aes256`).
+{{% notice "tip" %}}If you're generating encrypted private keys with `openssl`, be sure to specify the encryption algorithm explicitly (like `-aes256`).
 This will force `openssl` to include `DEK-Info` header in private key, which is required to decrypt the key by Dgraph.
 When default encryption is used, `openssl` doesn't write that header and key can't be decrypted.{{% /notice %}}

 ## Dgraph Certificate Management Tool

 {{% notice "note" %}}
 This section refers to the `dgraph cert` command which was introduced in v1.0.9.
 For previous releases, see the previous [TLS configuration documentation](https://dgraph.io/docs/v1.0.7/deploy/#tls-configuration).
 {{% /notice %}}

-The `dgraph cert` program creates and manages CA-signed certificates and private keys using a generated Dgraph Root CA. There are three types of certificate/key pairs:
+The `dgraph cert` program creates and manages CA-signed certificates and private keys using a generated Dgraph Root CA. There are three types of certificate/key
+pairs:
 1. Root CA certificate/key pair: This is used to sign and verify node and client certificates.
 If the root CA certificate is changed then you must regenerate all certificates, and this certificate must be accessible to the Alpha nodes.